cnisidis/ADA_135/README.md

 ## Visualization and Sonification of Seismic Activity

-The present attempt is being consisted of two deistinct parts.
+This attempt is being consisted of two deistinct parts.
 In the <b>Part I</b> (Lithosphere) we are representing earthquakes as points in space and in the <b>Part II</b> we discuss the possibility of sonifying data stream directly from Seismographs.

 ***